 Taxable income is generally calculated as income determined for accounting purposes that is adjusted and modified for several items, as prescribed by the tax laws.
-Typical timing differences include reserves, work in progress, and depreciation.
+Typical timing differences include reserves, work in progress, deprecations, and certain non-deductible cost items.

 Inventory is valued at acquisition cost, current market value, or manufacturing cost (if manufactured by the company itself) according to a first in first out (FIFO) principle.
 The company may opt for different principles for each category of goods and may change principle from income year to income year, provided certain conditions are met.

-The definition of ‘subsidiary shares’ are shares held by a corporate shareholder that holds a minimum of 10% of the share capital.
+‘Subsidiary shares’ are defined as shares held by a corporate shareholder that holds a minimum of 10% of the share capital.
 With respect to a foreign subsidiary, it is a condition that the foreign subsidiary must be subject to CIT in its domicile state and the applicable CIT rate cannot be 0% or almost 0%.
 Furthermore, Denmark must hold an agreement to exchange tax information with the domicile state of the subsidiary.
 Such agreement must be in force at the time of distribution of dividends, etc.

 ‘Group shares’ are defined as shares in companies with which the shareholder is jointly taxed or could be jointly taxed.
 The definition of a group is therefore the same as in the joint taxation rules and generally corresponds to the definition of a group for accounting purposes.
 The location where the companies are registered is irrelevant, as long as the companies are affiliated.